1913–14 Lancashire Cup

 The 1913 Lancashire Cup was the ninth year of this regional rugby league competition.
-The cup was won by Oldham who beat the holders Wigan in the final at Wheater's Field, Broughton, Salford, by a score of 5-0.
+The cup was won by Oldham who beat the holders Wigan in the final at Wheater's Field, Broughton, Salford, by a score of 5–0.
 The attendance at the final was 18,000 and receipts £610.

 Background

-Warwickside team, Coventry, did not enter this year so the number of teams entering this year’s competition was reduced to 12, there were four byes in the first round.
+Warwickside team, Coventry, did not enter this year so the number of teams entering this year's competition was reduced to 12.
+Tthere were four byes in the first round.